 Todd real estate is some of the most expensive in North Carolina, although Todd house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Todd is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Todd isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Todd are a mix of both white- and blue-collar jobs.
 Overall, Todd is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Todd who work in office and administrative support (15.17%), business and financial occupations (9.45%), and healthcare (7.36%).

 One downside of living in Todd is that it can take a long time to commute to work.
 In Todd, the average commute to work is 30.31 minutes, which is quite a bit higher than the national average.

-Todd is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Todd does not have a public transit system used by locals to get to and from work.

 The population of Todd is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.24% of adults in Todd have a bachelor's degree or even advanced degree.